orsonteodoro/muslx32/README.txt

     priority: 3

 Works:
 -firefox 45.x only - except when using pulseaudio and jit.  javascript works but through interpreter.
-YouTube works with alsa audio.
+YouTube works with alsa audio.  firefox 47+ and 49+ is broken on x32 with 45.x patches applied.
 -strace (for debugging) from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl.
 -gdb (for debugging) from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl.
 -X (for windowing system)